Is Target's grocery aisle ready for its close up?

 "Dominate that PTA bake sale," a voiceover whispers.
 "The Everyday Collection.
 By Target."

 The campaign is part of a larger move by Target, better known for its cheap-chic clothing and home goods, to focus more on its grocery-store aisle.
-Wal-Mart Stores Inc. and other Target competitors also have been expanding their selection of groceries to lure more customers into stores.
+Discounters such as Wal-Mart Stores Inc. have increasingly focused expanding their selections of groceries to lure more customers into stores.

 For its part, Target has been expanding its grocery selection, particularly with investments in its "P-Fresh" fresh-food section.
 Out of its 1,782 stores, about 1100 have an expanded fresh food layout and more than 250 have a full grocery store.